rosiemin/Contraceptive_Product_Forecast/README.md

 Additionally, I tried some ensemble methods as I believe that adding in more than just the outcome into the model could help us gain a better understanding of what is going on with this data and how to best serve these communities that need these healthcare supplies.
 While I did not go with a deep learning method (LSTM or DeepAR), I felt that the random forest and gradient boosting models added enough complexity to gain a few more insights from the primary dataset.
 [Link to the More Complex solutions]()

 ## Future Work
+With any model, several assumptions are made, which could be seen as weaknesses or areas of improvement for the analyses.
+I have have made several assumptions for my analyses including:

-* The first weakness of this analyses, is that I didn't perform a formal cross validation, with a sliding window for the train/test set.
+* For the uni-variable models, I didn't perform a formal cross validation, with a sliding window for the train/test set.
 There are a few reasons for this, but the main reason is that the data is too granular, meaning that some of the site/product combinations had very few samples in it to perform a formal CV.
 Instead, I took an approach with doing a single train test split, 80/20, so that I would have some test data to compare my verification metrics.
 If I were to do this study again, I would want to use a formal CV, however, with the methods I chose, I was limited by my sample size.

 * This analysis focused on the primary dataset, while some secondary datasets were provided, the overlap between the column names and product codes were confusing and therefore, I decided to try to focus only on the primary dataset.
 In the future, I would like to understand more the relationship between the column names in the secondary datasets with the syntax of the product codes so that the data can be used and help bolster the current analysis.